koutheir/binary-security-check/README.md

 - /usr/lib64/
 - /lib32/
 - /usr/lib32/

-The tools `readelf` and `ldd` can be used to help find the path of the C library needed by the analyzed files, which is given by the --libc parameter.
+The tools "readelf" and "ldd" can be used to help find the path of the C library needed by the analyzed files, which is given by the --libc parameter.
 ```